NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 library(tibble)
 library(dplyr)

-# Below we import the data:
+cgMLST_data <- read.table("cgMLST.tsv",             # The cgMLST data file name
-  sep = separator (here, tabular) colClasses = specifies the column types in the data, here they are specified to be factor variables header = does the data have column names?
+                          sep = "\t",               # The separator in the file, here tab colClasses = "factor",    # Set all columns in the data to factor header = TRUE) %>%        # Does the file contain column names? na_if("0") %>%                                    # change all "0" to NA column_to_rownames("FILE")                        # Change rownames to the values in the "FILE" column
-# The '%>%' operator is a pipe, which sends the product of one function to the next
-# (similar to "|" in bash).

-cgMLST_data <- read.table("cgMLST.tsv", sep = "\t", colClasses = "factor", header = TRUE) %>%
-  na_if("0") %>% # change all "0" to NA
-  column_to_rownames("FILE") # create rownames from the values in the column "FILE"
 ```
+Here you see the `%>%` operator.
+This operator is a pipe, and sends the output from one function to the next, similar to `|` in bash.
+Note that a specific data structure is needed to calculate distances correctly.
+If an allele is missing, it should be represented by `NA`, which is why we change all `0` to `NA`.
+Also note that the row names need to have the sample ID's, which can be found in the "FILE" column.

 To calculate distances from the data and create a tree: